paavohuhtala/saituri-9000/readme.md

 ## Development

+1. Start local PostgreSQL and run backend and frontend in a (mouse enabled 🤯) tmux session: `yarn dev:start`
+2. Open http://localhost:1234 in your browser

+Or, if you want to run the backend and frontend in separate terminals:

 1. Start local PostgreSQL: `yarn infra:dev:up`
 2. Start the backend server: `yarn backend:dev:start`
 3. Start the frontend dev server: `yarn frontend:dev:start`